Pillar 02 — Learn

 Why Learn matters for funders.

-Learn programs align with the Ontario Trillium Foundation Youth Opportunities Fund, TDSB Community Partnerships, Ontario Ministry of Education food literacy priorities, and the Peter Gilgan Foundation — with the TDSB and OISE conference as verifiable institutional proof of impact.
+Our Learn Programs align with the Ontario Trillium Foundation Youth Opportunities Fund, TDSB Community Partnerships, Ontario Ministry of Education food literacy priorities, and the Peter Gilgan Foundation — with the TDSB and OISE conference as verifiable institutional proof of impact.

 Support Our Work